codedance/Retaliation/README.md

   5. Start listening for failed build events by running the command:

-           retaliation.py stalk
+           python retaliation.py stalk

-      (Consider setting this up as a boot/startup script)
+      (Consider setting this up as a boot/startup script.
+On Windows start with pythonw.exe to keep it running hidden in the background.)

   6. Let the games begin!

 ####  Requirements:

   * A <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky Thunder USB Missile Launcher</a>.
-It may work with other models but only tested with this one.
+    It may work with other models but I've only tested with this one.
   * Python 2.6+
   * Python PyUSB Support (on Mac use brew to "brew install libusb")
   * Should work on Windows, Mac and Linux